 4.2.2.7 Annually, the Subdistrict will determine if there is a measureable costbenefit to classifying groundwater use into defined tiers.
-If there is only a minimal benefit to setting separate tier rates, the Subdistrict may assess every acre-foot of groundwater withdrawn from a Subdistrict Well at an equal per acre-foot rate regardless of the application type.
+If there is only a minimal benefit to using a two-part fee or for setting separate tier rates, the Subdistrict may assess every acre-foot of groundwater withdrawn from a Subdistrict Well at an equal per acre-foot rate regardless of the application type.
+Revenues collected under a flat-rate fee will be used to fund any and all expenditures the Board of Manager's deem necessary to meet the Subdistrict's goals and objectives.

-4.2.2.8 Although Groundwater Withdrawal Fees may be calculated on a multiyear running average of gross groundwater withdrawals and one-year in arrears, the annual Groundwater Withdrawal Fees will be assessed upon the Subdistrict Lands at the time the Fees are placed on the tax rolls of each County.
+4.2.2.8 Although Groundwater Withdrawal Fees will be calculated on a multiyear running average of gross groundwater withdrawals and one-year in arrears, the annual Groundwater Withdrawal Fees will be assessed upon the Subdistrict Lands at the time the Fees are placed on the tax rolls of each County.

 4.2.2.9 The above-described method for calculation of the annual Groundwater Withdrawal Fees can be amended if it is found that this method is ineffective in providing the Subdistrict with the necessary funds required to operate and manage the Plan or Annual Replacement Plan.
 The Board of Managers will only be allowed to change the method used to calculate the annual Groundwater Withdrawal Fees after proceeding through a public process that allows Subdistrict Well Owners to understand the need to amend the method and to allow them to participate in the process.
 Any amendments to the method for calculating the Groundwater Withdrawal Fee must also be ratified by the Board of Directors of the District.
-The process for amending the method used to calculate the annual Groundwater Withdrawal Fees is defined in the Rules and Regulations for Subdistrict No. 3.
+The process for amending the method used to calculate the annual Groundwater Withdrawal Fees will be defined in the Rules and Regulations for Subdistrict No. 6.